SAP-samples/btp-developer-guide-cap/documentation/attachments-service/extend-app.md

         using { Attachments } from '@cap-js/attachments';

         extend my.Incidents with { attachments: Composition of many Attachments }

     ```

-## Run and test the application locally
+## Run and Test the Application Locally

 Let's see it in action where the attachments are stored locally, it will work similarly after deployment with a database or S3 bucket for example.